imliuyzh/lfs101x-notes/chapter15.md

 read name

 # Display variable input
-echo The name given was :$name
+echo The name given was: $name
 ```

 The user will be prompted to enter a value, which is then displayed on the screen.
-The value is stored in a temporary variable, `name`.
 We can reference the value of a shell variable by using a `$` in front of the variable name, such as `$name`.

 Once again, make it executable by doing `chmod +x getname.sh`.